chrisdew/deltaql/README.md

 * Testing - there is a test suite, but coverage is very far from 100%
 * Examples - is would be good to have a whole directory of exmaples, rather than just a couple of example projects.
+* IE - I'm not putting any effort into making anything work on IE, yet.
+I expect to support IE8+ later.
 * API documents - that would be nice
 * Safety - at the moment most updates are done through simple event emitters.
 These provide no feedback on (for example) failure to write to disk.
 * Efficiency - E.g.